voidsailor/automated_literature_search/README.md

 You can use this script to obtain an overview of one research domain.

-We used the script to extract a list of potentially interesting articles for our literature review "Microbiome modeling: A beginner's guide" (submission pending).
+We used the script to extract a list of potentially interesting articles for our literature review "Microbiome modeling: A beginner's guide" ([preprint](https://www.preprints.org/manuscript/202401.0789/v1)).
 The original literature search output files of this publication can be found in ["./review_query_outputs"](https://github.com/voidsailor/automated_literature_search/tree/main/review_query_outputs).

 ## How it works